itzdkgowda/Employee-CRUD--NodeJs/README.md

 # Employee-CRUD--NodeJs

-Initialize a Node.js Project
+Initialize a Node.js Project: In your terminal, navigate to the project folder and run:

-In your terminal, navigate to the project folder and run: npm init
+npm init
 or for a quick setup without prompts: npm init-y npm install express mongoose  body-parser